 Message to Investors

-We would like to thank our shareholders for their continued support over the preceding year.
+We are grateful to our shareholders for their welcome support throughout the preceding year.

 Launch of Mid-term Management Plan 2020